aarsteinmedia/am-cookies-wp/README.md

 ### Manual installation

-1. Upload the entire 'am-cookies-wp' folder to your plugins directory
+1. Upload the entire 'am-cookies' folder to your plugins directory
 2. Activate the plugin through the **Plugins** menu in WordPress

 ### After activation